tewhatuora/api-standards/docs/api-security/04-SecurityControls.md

 - Used in the authorisation code flow when using `response_type=code id_token` and `response_type=code id_token token`
 - The response to the client is a `code` and the first `id_token` (and `access_token` if requested)
-- The `id_token` signature is validated by obtaining the JWKS from the the Authorisation Server JWK endpoint
+- The `id_token` signature is validated by obtaining the JWKS from the Authorisation Server JWK endpoint
 - Parsing the `id_token`, the `c_hash` is found and using SHA-256 (defined in the header of the `id_token` `alg`) compares the code with the `c_hash`
 - Provides authorisation code integrity.